kermite-org/KermiteCoreLibrary_Platformio/README.md

-kermite core library for platformio
+# KermiteCore_Arduino

-under development
+Kermite firmware library for Arduino and PlatformIO.